olegkleiman/sundance/README.md

 ### Notes on RAG
 Cosmos DB is used to store the embeddings of the text content of the website.
 The embeddings are then used to find the most similar documents to the user's query.
 Connection string to the DB is defined in the .env file.
-This project uses OpenAI 'text-embedding-3-small' model for text embeddings.
+This project uses OpenAI's 'text-embedding-3-small' model for text embeddings.

 ## File Structure